frc6908/JavaForBeginners/Lesson 11 - Commands/Lesson11Commands.md

     protected void initialize() {
     }

-    // Called repeatedly when this Command is scheduled to run (every 20ms)
+    // Called every 20ms when this Command is scheduled to run
     @Override
     protected void execute() {
     }